 As a growing medical education institution, EDU’s goals are strongly aligned with having our students at the forefront.
 Which is why our offer allows students to start studying earlier than other programmes, with multiple starting dates year-round.
-By doing so, students can commence their journey to become physicians as soon as possible.
+By doing so, students can commence their journey towards a career in medicine as soon as possible.

 At EDU, admission to study medicine is not purely based on grades, but rather takes into account the students’ skills and passion.
 This, along with offering students the opportunity to start studying sooner–rather than later–further solidifies their motivation and commitment to the medical profession.